 How boring is it to have just a single track of conversation going back and forth between you and your consumer?
 Won’t it be fun if you could jazz it up a bit, add more people and get some great conversation going?
 Won’t that drive your engagement factor up a few dozen notches?

 Like Spotify did when it announced the collaborative playlists.
 Doesn’t it take you back to the times you sat around with your gang and put together a mixed tape for a party?
 Or a road trip?
 Where you had one everyone suggested and the result turned out to be a hodge-podge of tastes but all-round fun.

 What this high level of interaction with consumers both current and prospective does is it keeps the brand in the forefront of the public’s imagination.
 It also takes away the monotony out of receiving and sending correspondence with a customer.
 When we aren’t waiting for something to go wrong before getting in touch with a customer, we take negative emotions off the table.
-This adds a new tone, a new flavour to our customer engagement programme.
+This adds a new tone, a new flavor to our customer engagement program.

 Engage with your customer when everything is just peachy.
 When you add a new feature.
-Because it is football season.
+Because it is a football season.
 Because it is Election Night, Mother’s Day, Fire Sale day.
 Or just because…. because they are whom you designed your product for.
 Isn’t that the best reason of all?

 As Customer Service expert Shep Hyken says, ‘Social media (is) emerging as a preferred tool for engagement, specifically for customer service’.
 The quicker brands learn to master this and engage better with their customers, the better their products will fare.
-Spotify have done just that, harnessing the power of the various social media platform.
+Spotify has done just that, harnessing the power of the various social media platform.
 Though this, with every step, Spotify reiterate that their product is all about having fun.
 And they go to great lengths to keep it so.

 And that’s how you continually rock customer engagement.